Troubleshooting¶

 Restic reports unable to create lock in backend: repository is already locked

-List the locks and confirm whose they are:
+List the locks first and confirm whose they are before clearing:

 Since 1.12.0 the helper no longer auto-unlocks after a failure